 If you’ve been playing fantasy football for several decades

-now, you know that picking towards the top was the most desirable
+now, you know picking towards the top was the most desirable place

-place to be as that’s where the most elite running backs
+to be as that’s where the elite RBs could be found.
+But, as

-near the top, middle, and end of the first round and what that means
+the top, middle, and end in a redraft league and what that means

 Building a Team from 1.01 - 1.04